-The statement of activities shows the cost of program services and charges for services and grants offsetting those services.
-Table 3 shows, for governmental activities, the total cost of services and the net cost of services for 2018 compared to 2017.
+The statement of activities shows the cost of program services and the charges for services and grants offsetting those services.
+Table 3 shows, for government activities, the total cost of services and the net cost of services for 2019 compared to 2018.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2018 Unaudited
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2019 Unaudited